bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 Products are your base selling unit.
 Create your products, link them to your stores, add product details - and they will get displayed in your store POS!

-BitcartCC supports many different information for creating products:
+Bitcart supports many different information for creating products:

 * Amount, displayed in store POS in USD
 * quantity(how many products of the same kind available)